Narcotics Anonymous

 Will Narcotics Anonymous work for me?

 There is much evidence that supports how effective peer-led addiction groups are.
-Research shows that these groups along with other physical and psychological treatments provide the most efficient means to recovery.
-(2)
+Research shows that Narcotics Anonymous groups (3) – along with other physical and psychological treatments – provide the most efficient means to recovery.

 Accessing a rehabilitation programme that offers a full package of treatments offers the highest chances of achieving a sober lifestyle.